 While drawing the visualizations at each walkshop, I learned a lot about Toronto, how to plan awesome walk, and heard about people and organizations doing great stuff in the city.

-See you out on a Jane’s Walk and if you’re interested in water and nature in the city, join me on my walk called “A Raindrop’s Journey in Rosedale Valley“!
+If you’re interested in water and nature in the city, see my walk called “A Raindrop’s Journey in Rosedale Valley”!

 Think creatively about innovation with these statements.